stridebn/Enigma_Sim/README.md

 ## Frequently Asked Questions
-#### What is the enigma?
+#### What is the Enigma?
-   The [enigma](https://en.wikipedia.org/wiki/Enigma_machine) was a machine used by Germany during the second world war to encrypt their  communications.
+   The [Enigma](https://en.wikipedia.org/wiki/Enigma_machine) was a machine used by Germany during the second world war to encrypt their  communications.
 This encryption changed daily and was considered impossible to be broken consistently by human codebreakers.
 #### Why would I use this?
    Use this program if:
-   * You are interested in how the enigma functions and want to see it in action
+   * You are interested in how the Enigma functions and want to see it in action
    * You have an interest in cryptography
    * You have an interest in WWII history
 #### Can I copy this for academic purposes?
    Absolutely!
 This project is licensed to be free to reproduce under the MIT license.
 #### What programming language is this written in?
    This project is written in entirely in java.
 #### Will I need a java IDE to compile?
    The class files are provided, so there is no need to compile.

 ## File Manifest
 + [README.md](https://github.com/stridebn/Enigma_Sim/blob/master/README.md) :: the readme file